-Peer-to-peer (P2P) lending is where individual investors lend money to businesses in return for interest payments and the repayment of capital over time.
-Online P2P lending firms remove the banking ‘middleman’, meaning that borrowers can benefit from lower interest rates and investors can receive improved headline rates.
+Peer-to-peer (P2P) lending is where individuals lend money to businesses in return for interest payments and the repayment of capital over time.
+Online P2P lending firms remove the banking ‘middleman’, meaning that borrowers can benefit from lower interest rates and lenders can receive improved headline rates.

 The P2P lending industry has been regulated by the Financial Conduct Authority since 1 April 2014, giving consumers greater protection.

-If LendingCrowd were to go out of business, investors would still continue to receive repayments on loans originated with us, because all loan contracts are between borrowers and investors and would remain valid.
-Under FCA rules, P2P platforms are required to appoint a third-party standby servicing company to administer the loan book in the event of the platform ceasing operation.
-LendingCrowd has appointed Equiniti Group as its standby servicing partner to oversee the repayment of loans should this situation arise.
-This should reduce the risk to both borrowers and investors.
+If LendingCrowd was unable to operate the service, lenders would still continue to receive repayments on loans originated with LendingCrowd, because all loan contracts are between borrowers and lenders and would remain valid.
+Under Financial Conduct Authority rules, peer-to-peer platforms must appoint a third-party standby servicing company to administer the loan book in the event of the platform ceasing operation.

-Visit our How it works page to discover how our purpose-built platform brings together investors looking for new opportunities and borrowers seeking access to finance.
+Visit our How it works page to discover how our purpose-built platform brings together lenders looking for new opportunities and borrowers seeking access to finance.

 We take a number of factors into account to determine our credit decisions, and you can find more detail in this blog post.
 In short, we look at cashflow, management ability, a business plan and the industry the business is in.

-Our Credit Team assign the Credit Bands for each loan, based on their assessment of the loan using their experience, ExpertLender (our in-house credit assessment tool) and affordability models.
-Each Credit Band corresponds to a minimum interest rate, listed below:
+Our Credit Team assign the Risk Bands for each loan, based on their assessment of the loan using their experience, our in-house credit assessment tool and affordability models.
+Each Risk Band corresponds to a minimum interest rate, listed below: